autocrypt/autocrypt/README.rst

     INBOME: provide;adr=alice@a.example;keydata=<encoded_encryption_key_of_alice>

-As Bob's MUA now got Alice's encryption key, both Alice and Bob can from now on send encrypted mails to each other.
+As Bob's MUA now has Alice's encryption key, both Alice and Bob can from now on send encrypted mails to each other.
 The initial two mails (Alice->Bob, Bob->Alice) were sent in the clear.
 In any subsequent mail exchange the MUAs must add a "happy encryption" header: